mcsammon/mcsammon.github.io/research.md

 <p>
   <a href="/images/big_jumps.pdf" target="_blank">
-    The slides from SITE 2018 can be found here (PDF)
+    The most recent slides can be found here (PDF)
   </a>
 </p>